abarichello/Amnesia-Brawl/README.md

 P2 - Left and Right arrows for movement and Up arrow for jump.
 P3 - F and H for movement and T for jump.
 P4 - J and L for movement and I for jump.
+For any controller player:
+D-Pad for movement and A (X) for Jump

 # Powerups
 The game currently has 5 powerups represented by the drinks served at the party: